 What many employees are lacking can be simplified into a two-word phrase: career progression.
 Of course, nobody wants to get stuck in a rut when it comes to their jobs.
 In fact, according to recent statistics, more than 80% of staff members feel that a lack of progression influences their decision to stay in a role.
-Put simply, if team members crave the opportunity to learn skills, it’s a good idea to develop their talents, helping them to climb the corporate ladder.
+Put simply, if team members crave the opportunity to learn skills, it’s a good idea to develop their talents, helping them create a professional development plan and helping them to climb the corporate ladder.

 That’s where off-the-job training comes into play.
 Offering employees the opportunity to progress and gain education in their own time is invaluable.
 In addition, since there are many engaging courses online, there are numerous ways to help catapult staff members forward.

 Satisfied employees are hard-working and productive employees.
 To get the best out of any team, managers and CEOS need to ensure that the staff members are content and thriving in their roles.
 Professionals value the chance to learn new things.
 Believe it or not, 73% of employees consider whether there are skill-building opportunities when deciding their professional career, according to a report from LinkedIn.